Ford Falcon (Argentina): 1966

 The second restyling of 1966 brought a more ornate grill, hood and side panel ornamentation.
 Most parts were now locally produced.
 In late 1967, the new Falcon Rural station wagon model began production, with its own Futura and Deluxe variants.
 Unlike the North American Falcon wagon, the Argentinian Falcon Rural sat on the same wheelbase as the sedans.
 High compression engines producing more power were available from 1968, and in 1969 Ford introduced a higher performance 3.6-litre 132 hp engine that became available as an option (model 221XP), it employed a freer-breathing cylinder head and less restrictive exhaust system to boost power.
 A floor-mounted four-speed transmission became available for the first time.

-1971
+1970

 The third restyling of 1970 began drifting away from the original design as quad headlights were introduced on Deluxe and Futura models, new front and rear bumpers with vertical nudge bars and disc brakes with 14-inch wheels and low-aspect red-striped radial tyres are now available as options.
-The 188 and 221 cid engines were now standard.
+The 188 and 221 cid engines replaced the earlier 170 and 187.
 The Futura Rural station wagon was discontinued, instead replaced by the similarly equipped Falcon Rural Deluxe.